SonarQube and code coverage

 Coverage = ( conditions_to_cover - uncovered conditions + lines_to_cover - uncovered_lines ) / ( conditions_to_cover + lines_to_cover )

-It can also happen that the Line coverage computed by SonarQube differs a little bit from the one calculated by the external tool.
-This is because the Lines to cover may not be the same according to SonarQube and to the tool.
+It can also happen that the Line coverage computed by SonarQube differs slightly from the one calculated by the external tool.
+This is because the Lines to cover may not be the same according to SonarQube and the tool.

 You can find the definition of what SonarQube considers as a line of code on the metric-definitions page.